samuelgr/Xidi/DEVELOPERS.md

 A mapper object's most frequent request is to translate from XInput controller state to virtual controller state.
 During the processing of such a request, the mapper object iterates through all of its associated element mappers and invokes the correct contribution method: `ContributeFromAnalogValue` for element mappers associated with analog sticks, `ContributeFromButtonValue` for element mappers associated with digital buttons, and `ContributeFromTriggerValue` for element mappers associated with the left and right triggers.

-Mapper objects are instantiated as constants in the file `MapperDefinitions.cpp`.
+Built-in mapper objects are instantiated as constants in the file `MapperDefinitions.cpp`.
 This is where all of the documented mapper types can be found.
-To create a new mapper type, append an entry to the array contained in that file.
+To create a new built-in mapper type, append an entry to the array contained in that file.
+Otherwise, new types of mappers can be created at run-time as custom mappers parsed from configuration files, the functionality for which is spread across `MapperBuilder.cpp` and `MapperParser.cpp`.

 ### Exposing Virtual Controllers to Applications

-The modules **VirtualDirectInputDevice**, **WrapperIDirectInput**, and **WrapperJoyWinMM** expose virtual controllers to applications using DirectInput and WinMM.
+VirtualDirectInputDevice, WrapperIDirectInput, and WrapperJoyWinMM expose virtual controllers to applications using DirectInput and WinMM.
 Internally, objects of the class `VirtualDirectInputDevice` use instances of the `DataFormat` class to manipulate data packets in the format specified by the application.

 Implementations of all of these modules are intended to be as straightforward as possible.
 The goal is to implement the relevant APIs per Microsoft documentation and observed behavior.